 Wavelet Analysis

-Wavelet transformations were computed for the fluorescence time series of each unique combination of measurement temperature, flash spacing (equivalent to effective light level), and strain.
+Wavelet transformations were computed for the fluorescence time series of each unique combination of measurement temperature, flash spacing, equivalent to effective light level, growth temperature, and species or strain.
 Assessing the wavelet power of a 4-step periodicity across conditions, key trends emerge.
-As exemplified by the polar alga C. priscuii (Figure 9A), the average wavelet power declines with increasing flash spacings (equivalent to decreasing effective light levels) and measurement temperatures.
-While this trend remains in the temperate taxa (Figure 9B), the wavelet power is consistently lower, suggesting a weaker 4-step periodicity of ChlF in temperate taxa.
+As exemplified by the polar alga C. priscuii (Figure 9A), the average wavelet power declines with increasing flash spacings, equivalent to decreasing effective light levels, and with increasing measurement temperatures.
+While this trend remains in the temperate taxa C. reinhardtii (Figure 9B), the wavelet power is consistently lower, suggesting a weaker 4-step periodicity of ChlF in temperate taxa, which is only significant at the shorter flash spacings, with higher equivalent light levels.